rvt/SoftRF/README.md

 For the T-Beam you need to select the `ESP32 Dev Module` board, for the T-Echo the `Nordic nRF52840 DK` board.
 For more details please read the related upstream WiKi section.

+If you want to compile SoftRF without all those modifications, simply disable the STRATUX define in SoftRF.h

 **T-Beam modifications:**
 - u-blox GPS configuration:
   - enable GSA, GSV, VTG